 As in all other machine learning projects, the whole process is powered by data.
 In this case, that data in question is naturally formed written and spoken human language.

-The main challenge for natural speech data is that it needs to be annotated with the real meanings of each statement, so the machine learning algorithm can embed associations between real and expressed meanings.
+The main challenge for natural speech data is that it needs to be transcribed and annotated with the real meanings of each statement, so the machine learning algorithm can embed associations between real and expressed meanings.